Tyrrrz/Tyrrrz.me/src/data/blog-posts/wndproc-in-wpf/Post.md

 date: 2017-02-02
 ---

-WndProc is a callback function implemented by all windows that takes care of system messages sent from the operating system.
-In WPF, it's not directly exposed as it's hidden by abstraction, however there are times when you may want to process the events yourself -- global hotkeys being a common use case.
+WndProc is a callback function that takes care of system messages sent from the operating system.

-Contrary to what many people seem to think (according to StackOverflow answers, at least), being able to process window messages in WPF is both required and is definitely possible.
+Unlike WinForms, in WPF, it's not directly exposed to you as it's hidden by the framework's layer of abstraction.
+There are times, however, when you need to process these messages manually, for example when dealing with WinAPI.

+Let's look at some ways how we can do it.

 ## Non-MVVM way

-You can use special helper functions to get the handle of one of the windows, and then add a hook to it.
+We can use these special helper methods to get the handle of one of the windows, and then add a hook to it:

 ```csharp
 var window = Application.Current.MainWindow;